Midterms Election Countdown

 We need your help engaging the community to vote!

-Since 2002, NaFFAA’s non-partisan civic engagement program, “FilAm Vote,” has aimed to unite, build, and increase political empowerment through voter registration, voter education, voter protection, and Get Out The Vote (GOTV)
+Since 2002, NaFFAA’s non-partisan civic engagement program, “FilAm Vote”, has aimed to unite, build, and increase political empowerment through five main components:

 - Voting is your chance to choose how your tax dollars are spent – such as funding for health care and social services.